andrewstucki/consul-services/README.md

 Flags:
       --consul string      Consul binary to use for registration, defaults to a binary found in the current folder and then the PATH.
-  -d, --duplicates int     Number of duplicate services to register on the mesh. (default 1) -e, --extras string      Path to a folder containing extra configuration entries to write.
+  -d, --duplicates int     Number of duplicate services to register on the mesh. (default 1) -h, --help               help for consul-services
-      --gateway string     Path to gateway definition to create, filed should be named 'api.hcl', 'ingress.hcl', etc. with a Port interpolation.
-  -h, --help               help for consul-services
-      --http int           Number of HTTP-based services to register on the mesh. (default 1) -r, --resources string   Folder of resources to apply, overrides tcp and http flags.
+      --http int           Number of HTTP-based services to register on the mesh. (default 1) -r, --resources string   Path to a folder containing extra configuration entries to write.
       --run                Additionally run Consul binary in agent mode.
       --tcp int            Number of TCP-based services to register on the mesh. (default 1)
 ```